 1931 Packard Deluxe Eight Convertible Coupe by LeBaron

-- The prototype for the production 1932–1934 Packard Coupe Roadster
+- The design prototype for the production 1932–1934 Packard Coupe Roadster

 Among Packard’s catalogued “semi-custom” offerings on the 145-inch-wheelbase Deluxe Eight chassis of 1931’s Eighth Series, the convertible coupe by LeBaron stood proud as among the most attractive and desirable.
-It boasted distinctive lines, including a wide beltline molding, attractively sloping doors, a subtly curved rear deck, and—most attractive of all—a convertible top that folded flush with the body, for a clean smooth line all the way through the car.
+It boasted distinctive lines, including wide beltline molding, attractively sloping doors, a subtly curved rear deck, and most striking of all, a convertible top that folded flush with the body, for a clean, smooth line all the way through the car.
 So attractive was this design that its lines would be borrowed by Packard, almost verbatim, for the factory’s production coupe roadster body of 1932–1934.

 Only three LeBaron-bodied Deluxe Eight Convertible Coupes survive today.
 The car shown here, vehicle number 845-91, is perhaps the most famous, thanks to 70 years of ownership by the Meyer family, of California.
 It was originally acquired in the early 1940s by Leo Meyer, a tomato farmer, from Walter Paine’s Chevrolet garage in King City, California, where the once-grand automobile was being utilized as a tow truck!
 Mr. Meyer continued to use the Packard as a tow vehicle on his farm before he eventually came to appreciate its attractive design and reliability and traded in the tow crane that had been mounted on its back to Mr. Paine for the missing panels from the rear of the body.